The Software License Agreement – An Introduction.

 - As noted above, licensees can gain flexibility by ensuring that “licensee” is defined more broadly or that license rights with respect to the software extend to third parties outside of the licensed entity.
 Some licensees will also negotiate for expansion rights or the ability to assign the software license agreement in connection with specific organic changes, but some licensors will reject these overtures or say that they are non-starters in negotiations.

-Support and Maintenance Services and Software License Agreements.
+Support and Maintenance Services and Software License Transactions.

 - Licensors often offer one or more support and maintenance packages that they sell together with the licensed software.
 These packages vary significantly with some offering only bare-bones services and others having multiple tiers including 24/7/365 worldwide support.